arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-10.md

     ...
 ```

+`<!>` allows passing an `'a Parser` to a function expecting an
-Oh no!
-Look at `fa`'s signature!
-The result is not just another
+`'a`.
+But, darnit!
+Look at the resulting `fa`'s signature!
+The result
-function with 1 parameter less, like it happened before .
-It's not
+is not just another function with 1 parameter less, like it happened
-even a function anymore: it's a function wrapped inside a Parser. if
+before .
+It's not even a function anymore: it's a function wrapped
-you think what's `<!>` purpose, this makes sense.
-If you apply `<!>`
+inside a Parser.
+If you think what `<!>`'s purpose is, this makes
-to an `'a -> 'b` function, you get this:
+sense.
+If you apply `<!>` to an `'a -> 'b` function, you get this:

 <p align="center">
   <img src="static/img/parser-combinators-for-the-rest-of-us/map-ap-part-1.png"
   alt="" height="350px">
 </p>

+Focus on the returned value, in this case `'b`: it ends up being
+wrapped in a `Parser`.
-If you think to a 2-parameter function `'a -> 'b -> 'c` as a
+Now, if you think to a 2-parameter function `'a -> 'b -> 'c` as a
 1-parameter function `'a -> ('b -> 'c)` &mdash; so as a function which
 just happens to return another function &mdash; then applying `<!>`
 gets you this: